 Before you put all the creativity into your ads, you should first understand it’s working.
-Mobile phones are different from desktops or tablets.
-Design your ad in a way that serves the purpose on every device.
+Mobile phones differ from desktops or tablets.
+Design your ad in a way that serves the purpose of every device.
 Seek proper technical support while doing so.
 Google allows you to set a mobile/desktop preference, understand it fully and then go further.

 On the Landing Page!!